rahulgovindkumar/3D-4x4x4-TicTacToe/README.md

 # About The Project
-This is an advanced version of teh classic tic-tac-toe game that has been designed using the alpha-beta pruning.
+This is an advanced version of the classic tic-tac-toe game that has been designed using the alpha-beta pruning.
 It includes a GUI to make it interactive.

 ![screenshot](https://github.com/rahulgovindkumar/3D-4x4-TIC-TAK-TOE/blob/main/resources/Screenshot.PNG)